godfreynolan/DJITutorialsKotlin/4-MediaManager/README.md

 </manifest>
 ```

 2. All that is left is to add the accessory filter file to the project.
 With this file, the app can determine what devices are being plugged into the Android phone.
-Create a new `Directory` under `app/res/` called **xml**.
+Create a new `Directory` under `app/res/` called **xml** if one has not already been made.
 Then, right click the newly created folder and create a new `XML Resource File` called **accessory_filter.xml**.
 Then press **OK**.
 Inside this resource file, replace all pre-existing code with the following code.
 The user will now be prompted to open the app when DJI controllers are plugged in.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <resources>